vishvAsa/notes/power/electricity/wiring.md

 - Aka Circuit breaker box, fuse box, consumer unit
 - Decide fuse rating based on load in the associated circuit.

+### High breaking capacity (HBC) fuses
+- Aka High Rupture capacity fuse
+- The fuse wire or element can carry short circuit heavy current for a known time period.
+During this time if the fault gets removed, then it does not blow off.
+Otherwise, it blows off or melts.
+The enclosure of HRC fuse is either of glass or some other chemical compound.
+- inverse time characteristic, which means if the fault current is high then rupture time is less, and if the fault current is not so high, then rupture-time is long.
+- Quite reliable - mostly ensures that there will be no arc

+### Other fuse types
+- Wire melt
+- Cartridge Fuse